chetnashah/webconcepts/python-work/Django/Views.md

+## Views

+This is not a traditional "View" like a template, but more like a controller which controls the window of data that we return combined with URL routing.
+In essence these would be request handlers for given URL patterns.

+## Ways to write views

+three ways to write a view in Django:
+1. function-based views (FBVs),
+2. class-based views (CBVs), and
+3. generic class-based views (GCBVs).

+## Example

 For example, in a blog application, you might have the following views:

 * Blog homepage – displays the latest few entries.